Jotaro Kujo: Stone Ocean

 In Stone Ocean, Jotaro comes to visit his imprisoned daughter, Jolyne Cujoh, and informs her that a disciple of Dio's framed her so that he could kill her in prison, and urges her to escape.
 This plan goes awry when a Stand named Whitesnake uses its power to remove Jotaro's Stand and memories, in the form of discs.
 Jotaro sinks into a deathlike state, and Jolyne vows to find a way to recover the discs from Whitesnake's user, the mysterious prison chaplain Enrico Pucci.

 She succeeds in sending both of Jotaro's discs to the Speedwagon Foundation.
 Jotaro arrives to defend Jolyne and her friends from Pucci.
 However, Pucci is able to survive and realizes he can use his new Stand C-Moon to replicate the gravitational conditions required for his plan.
-Unlocking his ultimate stand, Made in Heaven, Pucci speeds up time itself causing the rapid acceleration of the world around Pucci and the Joestar group to create a new universe in his and Dio’s image.
+Unlocking his ultimate stand, Made in Heaven, Pucci speeds up time itself causing the rapid acceleration of the world around Pucci and the Joestar group to create a new universe in his and Dio's image.
 Pucci aims Made in Heaven to maneuver Jolyne's Stand Stone Free into successfully killing her ally Narciso Anasui, but Jotaro is able to stop time.
-Made in Heaven's speed is too fast that force Jotaro to stop the time to see the Stand, and upon saving Jolyne from Pucci's attack, Jotaro and Ermes Costello are killed in front of Emporio Alniño, and Jolyne gives her life so Emporio can survive.
+Made in Heaven's speed is too fast, which forces Jotaro to stop time to see the Stand, and upon saving Jolyne from Pucci's attack, Jotaro Kujo(By being cut in half.) and Ermes Costello(By getting her arms cut off.) are killed in front of Emporio Alniño, and Jolyne gives her life so Emporio can survive.

 The universe then promptly collapses, or "runs out of time".
 Although Pucci accelerates time once more, creating a new universe, where everything is the same but people have precognition and "fate", Emporio uses Weather Report to kill Pucci.
 The universe collapses, and another cycle of time leads to a new universe with no precognition and no Pucci.
 In this new universe, Emporio meet reincarnated Jolyne, Ermes, Anasui, and Weather Report who all go by different names, and with Pucci never existing they never go to jail.
 Irene and Annakiss, the reincarnations of Jolyne and Anasui, plan to meet reincarnated Jotaro for his approval on their planned marriage.